 Each of the abstraction levels has a specific role.
-From the Vehicle Level stating what the vehicle should do through analysis, design and implementation levels that define, at various level of abstraction, how this is done.
-Features on the vehicle level allow the organization of vehicle
+From the Vehicle Level stating what the vehicle should do through Analysis, Design and Implementation levels that define, at various level of abstraction, how this is done.
+Features on the Vehicle Level allow the organization of vehicle content in a solution-independent way.
+Requirements can be linked to features such as markets and brands as well as to technical features such as wipers or brakes.

 The proposed abstraction levels and the contained elements provide a separation of concerns and an implicit style for using the modeling elements.
-The embedded system is complete on each abstraction level.
+The system description is complete on each abstraction level with respect to the concerns of that level.

 The EAST-ADL extensions include requirements, variability, safety, behavior, timing, and generic constraints.
-Such elements reference the core elements in all abstraction levels.
-The behavior extension support modes, which allows different requirements, behaviors and constraints to be active at different times.
+Such elements reference the core elements at all abstraction levels.
+The behavior extension support modes, which allows different requirements, behaviors and constraints to be active at different time instants.

-The core model at the Vehicle Level is organized around features in the TechnicalFeatureModel.
+The core model at the Vehicle Level is organized around Features in the TechnicalFeatureModel.
 These represent the vehicle from a top-level perspective without exposing the realization.
-It is possible to manage the content of each vehicle and entire product lines in a systematic manner using sets of feature models with relations like needs and exclude
+It is possible to manage the content of each vehicle and entire product lines in a systematic manner using sets of Feature Models with internal relations like needs and exclude, and configuration decisions across Feature Models.

 A complete representation of the electronic functionality in an abstract form is modeled in the Functional Analysis Architecture (FAA).
-One or more entities (analysis functions) of the FAA can be combined to realize features in the TechnicalFeatureModel.
+One or more entities (Analysis Functions) of the FAA can be combined to realize Features in the TechnicalFeatureModel.
 The FAA captures the principal interfaces and behavior of the vehicle's subsystems.
 It allows validation and verification of the integrated system or its subsystems on a high level of abstraction.
-Critical issues for understanding or analysis can thus be considered, without the risk of them being obscured by implementation details.
+Critical issues for understanding or analysis can thus be considered, with less risk of obscuring by implementation details.

 The implementation-oriented aspects are introduced while defining the Functional Design-Architecture (FDA).
-The features are realized here in a function architecture that takes into account efficiency, legacy and reuse, commercial off-the-shelf components, hardware allocation, etc. The function structure is such that one or more functions can be subsequently realized by one or more AUTOSAR software component (SW-C).
+The Features are realized here in a function architecture that takes into account efficiency, safety, legacy and reuse, purchasing strategy, hardware allocation, etc. The function structure is such that one or more functions can be subsequently realized by one or more AUTOSAR software components (SW-C).
 The external interfaces of such components correspond to the interfaces of the realized functions.

-The Hardware Design Architecture (HDA) should be considered parallel to application development.
+The Hardware Design Architecture (HDA) should be considered parallel to function development.
 On the design level and down, the HDA forms a natural constraint for development and the hardware and application software development needs to be iterated and performed together.
 There is also an indirect effect of hardware on the higher abstraction levels.
-Control strategies or the entire functionality may have to be revised to be implemented on a realistic hardware architecture.
+Control strategies or the entire functionality may have to be revised to be implemented on a real hardware architecture.
 This reflection of implementation constraints needs to be managed in an iterative fashion.

-The representation of the implementation, the software architecture, is not defined by EAST-ADL but by AUTOSAR.
-Traceability is supported from implementation level elements (AUTOSAR) to vehicle level elements.
+The representation of the system implementation, the software architecture and its allocation details to the embedded system, is not defined by EAST-ADL but by AUTOSAR.
+Traceability is supported from implementation level elements (AUTOSAR) to Vehicle Level elements.
 Further, the EAST-ADL extensions for ISO26262, requirements, variability, etc. can be applied to the AUTOSAR elements.
-Traceability through the extension elements are applicable through the abstraction levels all the way down to implementation level.
+Traceability through the extension elements is applicable through the abstraction levels all the way down to implementation level.

-As a complement to the above, an environment model is required for verifying and validating features across all abstraction levels.
+As a complement to the above, an environment model is required for verifying and validating Features across all abstraction levels.
 Verification could for example be carried out using simulation or formal analysis techniques.